mjkarley/mjkarley-HW1/README.md

 ### Solution

 To display CPU information, I used the following command:
+'''bash
+lscpu
+'''
+but that only told me that I have 8 cores. so instead I used this to find the speed for each core:

+'''bash
+cat /proc/cpuinffo
+'''
+which told me the speed for each of my 8 cores, and told me that I do, indeed, have 8 of them.
+My speed for each was about ~2994 MHz.

+[
 ```bash
 ls -al # <--- that's not right, but it shows you how to include
        #      code in Markdown!
 ```
+]

 ## Problem 4 -- Resource Hogs